-Animal cafés have taken over Tokyo in recent years and although the majority of which have cats as stars, of course, there’d always be a place dedicated for our favorite canines.
+Animal cafes have taken over Tokyo in recent years and although the majority of which have cats as stars, of course, there’d always be a place dedicated for our favorite canines.
 Dog cafés and dog-staffed establishments are adorable places to interact with these furry friends.
-Check out Tokyo’s Top 5:
+At those cafes, as the places are dog friendly, many Japanese dog lovers appear with their dogs.
+Interacting with international dog lovers would be a fun part of the experience, too.
+Check out Tokyo’s Top 5 in this article!

 Dog Heart from Aquamarine (Shibuya)